manorrock/assistant/README.md

 ## Partial Support Notes

 - `/clear`: VSCode relies on CLI implementation
-- `/explain`: VSCode, Eclipse, and NetBeans only support editor selection
+- `/explain`: Eclipse, and NetBeans only support editor selection
 - `/llmApiKey`: VSCode requires manual configuration in settings
 - `/llmEndpoint`: NetBeans only supports basic URL configuration
 - `/llmModel`: Eclipse and NetBeans limited to Ollama models only